gedePakusadewa/6_computer_store_FE/PROGRESS.md

     - add loading icon between page
   - cart order input not update
     - when update order, the input number not updated

+### day 24
+- finish create modal
+- delete modal and its functions

 ### day 23
 - Add API to handle upload/delete product